Español: Equipamiento de rescate / Português: Resgate / Français: Sauvetage

 Safety System in the maritime context refers to a comprehensive set of measures, equipment, protocols, . . .
 Read More

-Necessity in the maritime context refers to circumstances that compel a vessel or crew to take certain . . .
+Decision in the maritime context refers to the Process of making choices or judgments that influence . . .
 Read More